mortgageconsortium/mortgageconsortium.github.io/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any feedback you make is
+We are constantly learning, inspiring and creating.
+Any feedback you make is **greatly appreciated**.
-**greatly appreciated**.
 If you have a suggestion that would make this better, please use our [discussions](https://github.com/orgs/mortgageconsortium/discussions).
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

 <p align="right">(<a href="#top">back to top</a>)</p>